 But one such company proclaimed last week that it was dedicated to protecting women’s data rather than sharing it with cops.
 Stardust, a woman-owned period-tracking app, announced that it would be the first company of its kind to roll out end-to-end encryption.
-E2E limits data’s visibility to the user, keeping personal information safe—and is widely considered on of the best privacy protections on the web.
+E2E limits data’s visibility to the user, keeping personal information safe—and is widely considered one of the best privacy protections on the web.
 Stardust founder and CEO, Rachel Moranis, announced the plans in a video on the app’s TikTok account on Friday, claiming the plans had already been in the works prior to Roe’s overturning.
 “What this means is that if we get subpoenaed by the government, we will not be able to hand over any of your period tracking data,” she said.

 Stardust didn’t stop there.
 In a series of tweets, the company went on to state that it hopes to implement a host of new privacy-protections, including a way for users to “completely opt out of providing any personal identifiable information (no account generation) and use the app fully anonymously, as well as full local data storage.”
 Following the announcements, the app saw a huge surge in interest—becoming the second most downloaded app in the U.S., as of Saturday.

 Yet, as with anything that sounds potentially too good to be true, critics were quick to point out some problematic elements of Stardust’s plans.
 Questions have swirled about whether the company’s new privacy measures will be as effective as they sound.
 Other critics have wondered whether, in this day and age, it even makes sense to use a period tracking app at all.
-It’s a good question—and worth considering given what’s at stake right now.

 Probably the most problematic thing about Stardust’s claims is that they seem to have changed over time.
 TechCrunch reported Monday that what the company was offering didn’t really sound like “true” end-to-end encryption.
 The outlet wrote: